-The Council plans to evaluate its risk maturity against ALARM guidance on a three-yearly frequency (maximum1) with the next review planned for December 2021.
+The External Auditor Grant Thornton reported positively on the Council's risk management framework as part of its work on the 2020-21 Value for Money arrangements.
+The Council plans to evaluate its risk maturity against ALARM guidance on a three-yearly frequency (maximum1).
+The next review is planned for spring 2022.